equivalent/scrapbook2/archive/blogs/2016-01-16-setting-up-simple-wordpres-deployment-with-codeship-to-aws-ec2.md

 # Setting up simple Wordpress deployment with CodeShip to AWS EC2

 The other day I was asked to set up deployment pipe for a blog website built in Wordpress.
-Although I was a PHP developer for a few years before I swithed to Ruby, I've never worked with WordPress.
+Although I was a PHP developer for a few years before I switched to Ruby, I've never worked with WordPress.
 Plus the last time I've seen PHP code was like 6 years ago.
-That should not be a problem as I will not be working with Wordpress internals here, however if you find anything I've missed or incorectly explained please leave a comment (...or even better do a pull request for this article :) )
+That should not be a problem as I will not be working with Wordpress internals here, however if you find anything I've missed or incorrectly explained please leave a comment (...or even better do a pull request for this article :) )

 I will not be explaining  how to set up Wordpress or how to install